Unity Without Uniformity Part 2

 English, by the way, is the language that has adopted words from many languages; that's why the English language has more words than most other languages.
 It is on its way to becoming the language of the world.
 But that does not mean that all these other beautiful languages should be lost, and, unfortunately they are being lost.
 Currently there are about 6,800 languages that exist in the world, but only 600 of those languages have speaking populations robust enough to ensure their survival into the future.
 Thousands of languages are disappearing as people do not learn them, so I understand why Indigenous people want to hang on to their language, because their language defines their culture, their point of origin.
 It helps define who they are.
 And you have to go back to the root of who you are before you can expand and grow and take on more.

-Gabriel of Urantia stated in his talk during that May 5 event, "Indigenous people must today use technology for their people's advantage.
+Van of Urantia stated in his talk during that May 5 event, "Indigenous people must today use technology for their people's advantage.
 Some modern inventions are needed to best serve their people's needs, like in artistic and career choices, so that they can best serve their own people."
 When he said that, I thought of the African band, Baba Mall, which incorporates technology and instruments of European and American origin with their traditional instruments.
 They sing in their own language, use their traditional dress and dance, but have all of this technical equipment and instrumentation in their wonderful productions.
 I also thought of Anna Kajumulo Tibaijuka, who served as executive director of the UN's Center for Human Settlements (Habitat) and is a member of Parliament of Tanzania.
 She was the first African woman to run an UN agency, something not at all traditional for the role of women in her tribe, or for most African women.
 But she rose out of traditions in her culture that no longer contributed to the progress of individuals and of civilization and became a powerful woman who is improving urban and rural living conditions all over the world by helping women pull their families out of poverty through access to education and control over their own lands and lives.

 When Jesus walked this earth, most of his people, the Jews, were very fundamentalistic and thus closed to his progressive and expanded teachings.
 From The URANTIA Book we are told,